Canada's Mining University

 Laurentian’s work in environmental rehabilitation of industrial landscapes has been recognized by the United Nations and is continuing with extensive research in bio-mining, bioremediation, and the development of biotechnologies to stabilize mine waste and reduce environmental impacts.
 Research with government, industry, and academic partners promotes sustainable solutions.
 In 2025, Vale renewed its ongoing support and donated nearly $1 million in funding to the Cooperative Freshwater Ecology Unit at Laurentian’s Vale Living with Lakes Centre to support long-term monitoring of Sudbury area ecosystems.

-It has also earned the support of mining executives Ned Goodman, David Harquail, and Stan Bharti, who, through their respective advisory boards, provide advice and additional business acumen to our Schools’ operations.
+It has also earned the support of mining executives Ned Goodman and David Harquail, who, through their respective advisory boards, provide advice and additional business acumen to our Schools’ operations.

 Goodman School of Mines